Katie Nolan: Other work

 In December 2015, Nolan teamed up with United Airlines for a new web-based series of videos titled "Big Metal Bird", which explains some of the inner workings of various facets of United Airlines.
-The premiere episode debuted on December 15, 2015 and explained how United's baggage handling system operates.
+The premiere episode debuted on December 15, 2015, and explained how United's baggage handling system operates.
 Future episodes are intended to address customer feedback that United has received.

 Nolan has appeared in three episodes of the Comedy Central program Drunk History.
 On October 18, 2016, she narrated the story of Theodore Roosevelt's campaign for rule changes in football due to the violence of the game in the early 1900s.
 On February 13, 2018, she narrated the story of feminist icon Gloria Steinem.
 On January 30, 2019, she talked about the Black Sox Scandal involving the fixing of the 1919 World Series.

-Nolan is also the former Guinness World Record holder for most donuts stacked in a tower while blindfolded (seven), doing so on the November 7, 2018 episode of Always Late.

 She joined NBC Olympics in time for the 2022 Winter Olympics, which began on February 3, 2022.

-Nolan joined the broadcast team for Apple TV's Friday Night Baseball starting in April 2022 in a one season experiment.
+Nolan joined the broadcast team for Apple TV's Friday Night Baseball starting in April 2022 in a one-season experiment.

+In 2024, Nolan appeared as a contestant and finalist in Celebrity Jeopardy!.

+Personal life

+In December 2022, Nolan announced her engagement to comedian Dan Soder.
+In 2025, she said they parent a dog, have not started planning their wedding but may in the near future, and do not see themselves having children.